lmbxmu/ABCPruner/README.md

   --best_honey          If this hyper-parameter exists, skip bee-pruning and fine-tune from this prune method default:None --best_honey_s        Path to the best_honey default:None --best_honey_past     If you want to load a resume without honey code, input your honey hode into this hyper-parameter default:None

+  --honey               get flops and params of a model with specified honey(prune plan )

 ```